iTwin/stratakit/apps/test-app/README.md

 ## Running the tests

-The end-to-end tests on CI are running in a docker container to avoid platform specific inconsistencies.
-Run the tests in Docker environment:
+The end-to-end tests are written in [Playwright](https://playwright.dev/) and run inside a [Docker](https://www.docker.com/) container to avoid platform specific inconsistencies.

+Use the following command to to run tests:

 ```sh
 pnpm test